 In our session today, I turned on an iPhone video camera and lights.
 I asked April to speak to me for one minute about her company.
 She could not get through 30 seconds before she froze up and stopped speaking.
 Then, I sat her down and guided her through a 10 minute grounding exercise.
 Afterwards, I asked her to stand up again to speak.
 She rose and walked to the center stage area, saying, “This feels totally different!”
 She spoke for almost two minutes, finding interesting new points to make, able to think through her thoughts and find ways to clarify her points.
 When she stopped speaking, she was ecstatic about what she just did.
 She exclaimed, “I felt so free, I could think and take my time, and I was so comfortable in my body!
 It was amazing!”

 Solving the problem of public speaking fear requires a special approach to public speaking training that has not yet been incorporated into most public speaking courses.
 Most speech teachers are teaching how to organize and deliver a talk, speech or presentation.
 While those are very valuable skills, they are not the solution to public speaking fear.

 The solution is in learning to be comfortable being who they are at the center of attention.
 People with stage fright and fear of public speaking must first learn to be comfortable in their skin and present in front of groups.
 That means learning how to relax deeply into their bodies and to accept themselves as they are in front of others.
 Only then will public speaking training work for people who have serious public speaking fears.

 Once they are relaxed, self-accepting and present, then they can learn the skills to think their thoughts and say what they are thinking.
-Then, they find that speaking to groups gets really easy.
-At that point, it is easy for them to put some ideas together and their speech will flow as easily as it does when they talk one-on-one.
+Then, they find that speaking to groups gets really simple.
+At that point, it is easy for them to put some ideas together and their speech flows as easily as it does when they talk one-on-one.

 The Sandra Zimmer Method